 We use the same criteria to evaluate home schooled applicants as we do for all others.
 At the same time, we recognize that home schoolers' academic backgrounds are distinctive.
 We strongly encourage home schooled applicants to help us get an adequate picture of their college preparation.
 To that end, we ask that home schoolers submit the following with their applications:

-Like all candidates for admission to Hamilton, home schoolers should submit scores from nationally recognized standardized tests.
-Refer to the general application guidelines for Hamilton's list of testing options.
+Like all candidates for admission to Hamilton, home schoolers have the option of submitting scores from nationally recognized standardized tests.
+Refer to Hamilton's testing policy for details.

 The Common Application calls for letters of recommendation from teachers and guidance counselors, but these designations often will not have the same meaning in home school households as they do in conventional schools.
 In choosing who will write on your behalf, then, we suggest that you select individuals who know you well as a student, and as a person, beyond your household: an employer, a pastor, priest, or rabbi, a scout leader, athletic coach, or tutor, for example.